aldettinger/camel-quarkus-workshop/README.md

 * notify the delivery company using a specific API (This one will be provided during the session)

 The application is designed around Event Driven Architecture and uses Kafka to handle those messages:
-* The coffee orders to be processed are in a kafka topic named `orders`
+* The coffee orders to be processed are in a Kafka topic named `orders`
-* The notifications to the delivery company are in a kafka topic named `deliveries`
+* The notifications to the delivery company are in a Kafka topic named `deliveries`

 The application that create orders and notify delivery teams are external to our ecosystem.